 Targeted assessments provide an account of the issues observed at particular sites at a particular time.
-Some of the findings resulted in notices being issued, including notices of concern, under section 23 of the WHS (M&PS) Act, and improvement notices, under section 191 of the WHS Act.
+Some of the findings resulted in notices being issued, including notices of concern, under section 23 of the Work Health and Safety (Mines and Petroleum Sites) Act 2013, and improvement notices, under section 191 of the Work Health and Safety Act 2011.

-The matters addressed by the notices reflect the findings of the Mine Safety inspectors.
+The matters addressed by the notices reflect the findings of the Resources Regulator inspectors.
 In summary, these findings are:

-Notice In relation to Improvement notices, s 191 emergency exits and self-rescuers provision of adequate rescue equipment and training of persons in the use of rescue equipment hazardous chemicals exceeding manifest quantity and failure to notify regulator and Fire Rescue NSW maintaining hazardous chemicals registers, manifests and Safety Data Sheets (SDS). risk assessment to identify the appropriate self-rescue unit consultation with primary emergency service organisations testing of the emergency plan risk assessment and supply of adequate PPE for fire-fighting risk assessment and establishing effective fire-fighting capabilities and strategies for sites with hazardous chemicals risk assessment and supply of adequate PPE for hazardous chemical incidents assessment and determination of adequate first aid provisions rehydration provisions for workers during self escape Notices of concern, s 23 risk assessment for the development of the emergency plan use of semi-rigid (stiff neck) cervical collars (see ANZCOR Guideline 9.1.6) risk assessment to identify all hazards, including various types of fires location of firefighting equipment accessibility of fire hydrants signage for waste oil storage mine sites associated with the process of developing, implementing and reviewing the risk assessments, management plans and procedures.
+Notice In relation to Improvement notices, s191 the emergency plan to include recommendations made by emergency service organisations in relation to testing of the plan, frequency of testing of the plan and what incidents should be notified to the emergency service organisations. incident management team (IMT) members to receive formal training in relation to the mine incident control system provision of a copy of the emergency plan to primary emergency service organisation → emergency exits and self-rescuers → provision of adequate rescue equipment and training of persons in the use of rescue equipment → hazardous chemicals exceeding manifest quantity and failure to notify regulator and Fire Rescue NSW maintaining hazardous chemicals registers, manifests and safety data sheets (SDS). → risk assessment to identify the appropriate self-rescue unit → consultation with primary emergency service organisations → testing of the emergency plan → risk assessment and supply of adequate PPE for firefighting risk assessment and establishing effective firefighting capabilities and strategies for sites with hazardous chemicals → risk assessment and supply of adequate PPE for hazardous chemical incidents → assessment and determination of adequate first aid provisions ightarrow rehydration provisions for workers during self escape Notices of concern, s23 training of key personnel on roles and responsibilities in the command philosophy established within the emergency plan

+- → consultation with emergency service organisations on the types of incidents or events of which they should be notified - → forward planning of emergency exercises - → risk assessment for the development of the emergency plan - → use of semi-rigid (stiff neck) cervical collars (see ANZCOR Guideline 9.1.6) - → risk assessment to determine the adequacy of rescue equipment - → risk assessment to identify all hazards, including various types of fires - → location of firefighting equipment - → accessibility of fire hydrants - → signs for waste oil storage - → number of occupational first aid trained staff underground